Four rustic, delightful thatch-roofed villas for 2-6, overlooking a shimmering lagoon and the Pacific”

 Wander the sands, dip your toes in the waves - the current's too strong for swimming - or sit back on your patio with a nice cool beer and listen to the abundant wildlife.
 La Poza is a wonder of nature: not just dolphins and whales but also frigatebirds, osprey, turtles and exotic vegetation play against that limpid lagoon, those white sands and the sunsets of pink and gold.
 The villas are rather lovely too, their expressive adobe walls hugging the gated hillside.
 You get cathedral ceilings and comfortable double beds.
 Villa Adobe is large, Villa Palma gets good views, and both have patios for dining al fresco.
-Beside them lies spacious Casa del Lago, a former artist's studio with 2 bedrooms over 2 storeys, plus terraces and a private dock with a canoe.
+Beside them lies spacious Casa del Lago, a former artist's studio with two bedrooms over two storeys, plus terraces and a private dock with a canoe.
 Sweet little Recoveco Suite, the latest addition, is the smallest of the bunch but makes a lovely beach hideaway for a couple.
 No wonder they call it Alegria - Spanish for 'joy'.

 - The adobe and palm-thatch architecture is charming